 Participating Muse or beginning members are involved with two and three-dimensional artworks.
 Members create art by drawing, painting, printmaking, and modeling.
 Quality art experiences employ creative problem solving by encouraging members to rely on their own originality, inventiveness, and imagination.
 Group activities offer opportunities for members to exchange ideas and work collaboratively.
 As members encounter works of art and produce their own works based on their personal experiences, they begin to understand that people have different responses to similar experiences.

-As participation and skills increase toward Intermediate courses or Gallery Muse, active members share experiences and encourage participation and support as art activities increase member’s awareness of their physical strengths, extends and help members develop inventive skills to "self-guide" in their journey towards good mental health.
+As participation and skills increase toward Intermediate courses or Gallery Muse, active members share experiences and encourage participation and support as art activities increase member’s awareness of their physical strengths, extends and help members develop inventive skills to be self-guided in their journey towards good mental health.

 Art programs encourage individual interpretation of ideas, thoughts, and feelings while providing opportunities for experimentation with a variety of media.
 Gallery Muse or Intermediate level membership build on members’ knowledge of prior experiences with art, as learning in art becomes more complex.
 At times, instruction must be individualized.
 Members who have had limited involvement with art begin with basic processes.
 As understanding grows, so does the ability to express ideas and respond to visual forms encountered in the environment.
 Members are encouraged to enter exhibits.
 Gallery Muse continues to make two- and three-dimensional art, including drawings, paintings, printmaking, sculptures, ceramics, fiber art, jewelry, photography, and other self-desired media.
 As members approach advanced levels or Studio Muse, they have an increased desire to apply art elements, design principles, and art techniques to their creations.
 Their works reflect more deliberate decision-making than earlier work produced, and they accurately describe their artistic processes.

 Developing an appreciation and interacting with contemporary and historic works of art is an essential part of the program.
 Art is part of all cultures and provides a way for members to understand and value their own as well as others’ process of maintaining wellness.